adeschamps/puzzles/README.md

 I include an example input file, taken from the above website (25x25, ID: 706,720).
 The program solves the puzzle in 10 passes.

+I wrote most of this in one sitting, so it could certainly be improved.
+The row_iterator class could be improved if it considered the cells which are already known; this would allow the increment function to skip a large number of arrangements.
+The first pass would still consider everything, but subsequenty passes would be much quicker.